 So what can you do in case you think your pipes may be frozen?
 BW/Cook Service Experts is here to with some tips.

-There are a few signs that can alert you to a frozen pipe.
-If you notice a water line covered in frost or any lumps within the pipe, that is a pretty clear indication that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just realize that not all plumbing pipes are always visible.
-If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indicator that your pipes may be frozen.
+If you notice a water pipe coated in frost or any lumps within the pipe, that it’s a pretty sure sign that your water pipe is frozen.
+While it sounds pretty easy to know if your water lines are frozen, remember not all plumbing pipes are in sight.
+If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets aren’t filling back up after your flush, that’s also an indication that your pipes may be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and reach out to your insurance agent – some homeowners insurance policies cover burst pipes that lead to water damage.
+As we said, first things first – shut off your home’s water supply.
+Then, call an expert plumber immediately.
+While you wait on the plumber to get there, start soaking up the water with a mop, rags, sponges – whatever you have – to clean up as much water as possible before it causes damage.
+If the damage is severe, go ahead and reach out to your insurance agent – a large number of homeowners insurance covers burst pipes that result in water damage.